psu13/mutable-hakyll/posts/message-to-no-one.md

 The forum post had a lot of the relevant details that we were after.
 So now we know:

-1. The [long post]((http://wiki.squeak.org/squeak/5962)) verifies that the original Objective-C runtimes threw an error when told to send messages to `nil`, and that this was changed to the current fall-through behavior in a release of some software called "ICPack 201".
+1. The original Objective-C runtimes threw an error when told to send messages to `nil`, and that this was changed to the current fall-through behavior in a release of some software called "ICPack 201".
 This package was released by a company called Stepstone, which originally developed and owned the language in the 80s.

 2. The only information about this company that I could find on the Internet was [the wikipedia entry](https://en.wikipedia.org/wiki/Stepstone) which mentions "ICPack 201" but